- Home

 However, all of those rounds mean more weight.
 The bulkiness and shape of the magazine also prohibit you from carrying them in traditional ways, such as mag pouches on your battle belt or plate carrier.
 The durability and reliability overshadow all of that, though.

-You may think this would take a while to load, but thanks to the ratcheting loading lever, you wind up with a relatively quick and easy loading process.
-It’s even designed to be left loaded, so you can save it until you’re ready to go.
+You may think this would take a while to load, but thanks to the ratcheting loading lever, it’s relatively quick and easy.
+It’s even designed to be left loaded, so you can have it ready until you need it without having to worry about damaging the magazine’s functionality.

 Best Hybrid AR-15 Magazine – Lancer L5AWM 30